WiggleWizard/awesome-game-engine-dev/README.md

 ## Misc
 - [clip](https://github.com/dacap/clip) - Multi-MIME support clipboard "manager".

+## Tools
+- [Figma](figma.com) - UX/UI designing tool.
+Great if you are making a game or application that requires some complex UI.

 ## Game/App Engines
-- [Godot](https://github.com/godotengine/godot) - Fantastic study of alternative architectures for game engines.
+- [Godot](https://github.com/godotengine/godot) - Great FOSS game engine and a fantastic study of alternative architectures for game engines.
 - [SHADERed](https://github.com/dfranx/SHADERed) - A "minimal" shader editor/creator similar to shadertoy.
 Great for getting ideas on making demo scene type applications.

+## Learning Resources
+- [The Cherno](https://www.youtube.com/user/TheChernoProject) - Has a full game engine from scratch Youtube series along with a whole host of other interesting videos.
+- [Games From Scratch](https://www.youtube.com/c/gamefromscratch) - Not really a resource to learn how to make games but rather a channel dedicated to presenting game development tool news.